apivich-h/apivich-h.github.io/pages/others/interesting.md

 Below, I compile just a couple of subreddits that I like.
 You might find them interesting too.

-- `r/anime_titties` is, interestingly, a subreddit about world news (funny story why this subreddit is called that)
 - `r/AVoid5`, a location in which posts must avoid words containing fifthglyphs
 - `r/badUIbattles` where people try their best to create things with bad user interfaces
 - `r/cheeseburgers` which is a collection of photos of the best food mankind has ever invented